Bulk Operations and Deployment

 - Select the jobs you want to deploy.

-- Click Deploy in the selection bar.
+- Click Deploy in the selection dock.

 - Review the deployment preview: